jena-harper/Google-Data-Analytics-Bike-Share-Analysis/README.md

-# Cyclistic Bike Share Case Study
+# Optimizing Membership at Cyclistic: A Data Analytics Case Study

 ##  Introduction
 Welcome to the **Cyclistic Bike Share Analysis Case Study**!
 In this project, I will follow the data analysis process taught in the Google Data Analytics Professional Certificate program: **Ask, Prepare, Process, Analyze, Share, and Act**.